 (1) General.

-Each storage facility shall provide:
+Each public water system, or storage facility serving connections within a specific area, shall provide:

-(a) equalization storage volume, to satisfy average day demands for water for indoor use as well as outdoor use,
+(a) equalization storage volume to satisfy average day demands for water for indoor use and irrigation use,

-(b) fire suppression storage volume, if the water system is equipped with fire hydrants and intended to provide fire suppression water, and
+(b) fire flow storage volume, if the water system is equipped with fire hydrants intended to provide fire suppression water or as required by the local fire code official, and

-(c) emergency storage, if deemed appropriate by the water supplier or the Director, to meet demands in the event of an unexpected emergency situation such as a line break or a treatment plant failures.
+(c) emergency storage, if deemed appropriate by the water supplier or the Director.

 (2) Equalization Storage.

-(a) All public drinking water systems shall be provided with equalization storage.
-The amount of equalization storage which must be provided varies with the nature of the water system, the extent of outdoor use and the location of the system.
+(a) All public drinking water systems shall provide equalization storage.
+The amount of equalization storage varies with the nature of the water system, the extent of irrigation use, and the location and configuration of the water system.

-(b) Required equalization storage for indoor use is provided in Table 510-4.
+(b) Table 510-4 lists required equalization storage for indoor use.
 Storage requirements for non-community systems not listed in this table shall be determined by calculating the average day demands from the information given in Table 510-2.

+Guidance: Water systems capable of meeting the intent of the equalization storage requirements, for example, by redundancy configuration or operation strategy, may request a reduction in storage sizing requirements per R309-510-5.